n0shake/Public-APIs/README.md

 - [Ergast Formula 1](http://ergast.com/mrd/) - Provides access to current and historical Formula 1 race data from 1950 to today.
 - [TheSportsDB](http://www.thesportsdb.com/) - Various sports events, results, players, teams and high quality artwork.

+### Time

+- [WorldTimeAPI](http://worldtimeapi.org) - A JSON/plain-text which returns the (approx) current time for a provided timezone or IP.
+Targetted at limited-compute IoT devices.

 ### Transportation